Muzietto/vagrantfiles-dockerfiles/liferay/legacy/README.md

 - Sign in as test@liferay.com/test
 - ControlPanel -> Apps -> Purchased
 - Sign in (create account if necessary) and allow access
+- Verify that Liferay CS Portlet Extender is installed

+### what if Liferay CS Portlet Extender is not installed
-- Purchase Liferay CS Portlet Extender (it's free of charge)
+- Purchase Liferay CS Portlet Extender from the Marketplace (it's free of charge)
 - from the command line: `docker restart liferay-portal`

 ## COMPILE SAMPLE PROJECT (from command line)